david-cattermole/mayaMatchMoveSolver/BUILD_WINDOWS.md

 *Note:* Sphinx will likely list a number of 'errors' while building the documentation, this means the automatic tools failed to find documentation.
-This is normal.
+This is (unfortunately) normal.
 A majority of the documentation will be present.

 # Run Test Suite